TheBlueCoderr/Timeless-Treasures-MERN-Auction-Platform/README.md

 # FinalSubmission

+Timeless Treasures - Online Auction Platform

 Timeless Treasures is a real-time online auction platform for vintage and antique collectibles.
 With a role-based system, auctioneers can manage listings, while bidders place live bids seamlessly.
 Razorpay-secured transactions ensure safe payments, and the elegant, antique-inspired design enhances the experience.

-Timeless Treasures - Online Auction Platform

-Timeless Treasures is a real-time, role-based, secure, and authenticated online auction platform designed for seamless bidding and auctioning of antique and vintage items.
-It ensures a secure and engaging auction experience with real-time updates and strict authentication mechanisms.

 🚀 Features